-A delicious homemade French onion soup recipe from an incredible home chef and author, who also shares her tips on winter cooking during lockdown.
+A delicious homemade French onion soup recipe from an incredible home chef and author, who also shares her tips on winter cooking.

-As the first of winter’s cold snaps grips the country we caught up with Jan Kohler; home chef and author of the new cookbook Pink Gin and Fairy Cakes.
+As the first of winter’s cold snaps grips the country, we caught up with Jan Kohler; home chef and author of the Pink Gin and Fairy Cakes cookbook.

-Knowing full well the demands parents are facing during lockdown, Jan’s hope is to make cooking a fun, family affair for all to enjoy, together.
-And so, celebrating the change of season, and the launch of her new cookbook Pink Gin and Fairy Cakes, Jan shares one of her favourite recipes guaranteed to keep taste buds tantalised and appetites satiated.
+Jan’s hope is to make cooking a fun, family affair for all to enjoy, together.
+And so, celebrating the change of season, Jan shares one of her favourite recipes guaranteed to keep taste buds tantalised and appetites satiated.
 With her warm approach and uncomplicated recipes in Pink Gin and Fairy Cakes, Jan aims to inspire home chefs of all competencies to prepare incredible food with ease and confidence.

 French Onion Soup